Can Hearing Aids Cause Hearing Loss?

 This is a myth we can bust!
 Hearing aids definitely do not cause hearing loss if fitted personally for you by a clinician.
-If this concern has been a barrier to yourself, or someone you love, in addressing a potential hearing loss, please read (or share) this article.
+If this concern has been a barrier to yourself or someone you love in addressing a potential hearing loss, please read (or share) this article.
 This narrative should no longer block the way to better hearing!

 Let’s set the scene with some facts.
-The longer you wait to get hearing aids, the greater the potential for decline of cognitive function, making the impacts of hearing loss much more pronounced.
+The longer you wait to get hearing aids, the greater the potential for decline of cognitive function.
+This in turn makes the impacts of hearing loss much more pronounced.
 The “use it or lose it” theory helps to explain the relationship between your brain and your ears.
-When you’re going about daily life with untreated hearing loss, your brain is deprived of the sounds you’re missing and loses the ability to process these sounds.
+When you’re going about daily life with untreated hearing loss, your brain is deprived of the sounds you’re missing.This can lead to a loss of the the ability to process these sounds.
 Like the rest of your body, the auditory cortex — which is the brain’s hearing centre — requires exercise to stay healthy.
 The more time spent without stimulation to this area, the harder it is for the brain to recognise sounds and apply meaning to them.
 This is what helps you to understand speech.
 With that in mind, it makes sense that untreated hearing loss has links to an increased risk of dementia and other cognitive disorders.
-So, the sooner you begin your journey to better hearing health with a correctly and professionally-fitted hearing aid, the better the results.
+The sooner you begin your journey to better hearing health with a professionally-fitted hearing aid, the better the results.

 Conversely, there is a large body of research that supports the benefits to better hearing health.

 Some people also incorrectly believe that their hearing aid has worsened their hearing due to a trick of perception.
 Once you’ve been wearing your new hearing aids for a while, on removing them the world can seem a bit muted!
-It’s not that they’ve caused you to lose any of your natural hearing — this effect simply highlights the contrast between your ‘new normal’ and your ‘old normal’.
+It’s not that they’ve caused you to lose any of your natural hearing.
+This effect simply highlights the contrast between your ‘new normal’ and your ‘old normal’.
 Because hearing loss can happen slowly over a number of years, many people don’t notice it until someone else notices it for them.
 So, before you had your hearing aids, you might have thought you could hear quite normally.
 It’s just like when you put on a new pair of eyeglasses after an optometrist visit.
 You were so used to your old level of vision that you might not have noticed what you were missing.
 After taking off the new glasses, suddenly things seem much blurrier because you realise how much sharper your vision is with some assistance!